husainhakim/PROJECTS/Whatsapp Automation/README.md

 # WhatsApp Message Sender

-This Python script allows you to send WhatsApp messages to a specified phone number at a scheduled time using the `pywhatkit` library.
+This Python script allows users to send WhatsApp messages to any phone number at a scheduled time using the `pywhatkit` library.
+The script prompts the user for the recipient's phone number and the message content, and then sends the message at the specified hour and minute.

 ## Features

-- Send WhatsApp messages directly from Python.
+- Fetches the phone number input from the user.
+- Allows users to enter a custom message.
-- Schedule messages using a specific time in 24-hour format.
+- Sends messages at a specified time in 24-hour format.
-- Easy-to-use command line interface.
+- User-friendly command line interface.

 ## Prerequisites